 Computer-Assisted Language Comparison

-This project has just started and will be funded by the ERC from April 2017 until March 2022, under the title Computer-Assisted Language Comparison: Reconciling Classical and Computational Approaches to Historical Linguistics.
-For details, you may check the project website where recent news will be announced and more information can be found, or you can directly download the project description from Zenodo.
+This CALC project was funded by the ERC from April 2017 until March 2022, under the title Computer-Assisted Language Comparison: Reconciling Classical and Computational Approaches to Historical Linguistics.
+For details, you may check the project website where recent news are announced and more information can be found, or you can directly download the project description from Zenodo.
 Here is the project summary: